Squishy6094/squishys-server/README.md

 [Discord](https://discord.gg/G2zMwjbxdh) - The sm64ex-coop Discord, where you can get help/support

+[Unlisted Mods](./unlisted-mods-list.md) - A list of all the community supported mods on the server!

 [Mods Website](https://sm64ex-coopmods.com) - The sm64ex-coop Modding Website, where most coop mods are archived (Including the ones used in this mod)

 ### Optimization (Pull Requests)